 Tammy is the girl who…

-stuffed penny candies into her sock at the Plaid Pantry (and still feels guilty, but it was Ann’s idea.)
+stuffed penny candies into her sock at the Plaid Pantry (and still feels guilty, though it was Ann’s idea.)

 destroyed Virgie’s rose garden, even though she was a very nice old lady who gave out full -sized candy bars on Halloween (also Ann’s idea.)